Kastholm/quizApp/client/GUIDE.md

 ## Composables

+The `composables/` directory contains the service files for the application.

-### `quizComposable.js`
+### quizComposable.js

-This file contains the `quizService` class that interacts with the server to perform CRUD operations on quizzes.
-It uses the `axios` library to send HTTP requests to the server.
+The quizComposable.js file contains the quizService class that interacts with the server to perform CRUD operations on quizzes.
+This class is used by the application to fetch and manipulate quiz data from the server.

+The quizService class provides methods for:

+- Getting all quizzes
+- Getting a quiz by ID
+- Creating a new quiz
+- Updating a quiz by ID
+- Deleting a quiz by ID
+- Getting the count of all quizzes

+This class uses the axios library to send HTTP requests to the server, and it is exported and used by other parts of the application to interact with the Quiz API.

 ### `usersComposable.js`

-This file contains the `userService` class that interacts with the server to perform CRUD operations on users.
-It also manages user authentication, score updates, and completed quizzes.
+The `usersComposable.js` file contains a class for handling user-related API calls.
+This class is used by the application to fetch and manipulate data from the server.

+The `userService` class provides methods for:

+- Getting users
+- Inserting a user
+- Deleting a user
+- Updating a user's score
+- Adding a completed quiz for a user

+This class is exported and used by other parts of the application to interact with the User API.

+## Data Fetching and Usage

+The application uses the `userService` class to fetch and manipulate data from the server.
+The various pages in the application make use of the methods provided by this class to get the necessary data and perform the required actions.
+For example, when a user completes a quiz, the application calls the `addCompletedQuiz()` method to update the user's list of completed quizzes in the database.

+In summary, the Quiz App consists of a server, API routes, and a service class to handle data fetching and manipulation.
+The different pages in the application use the `userService` class to interact with the API and get the required data and information.

 ## Server Interaction